Tommy0Storm/LRASection8/README.md

 ## Setup

 Run the `startup.sh` script to install recommended tooling and libraries.
-The script detects your operating system and installs Node.js along with useful utilities such as GitBook and Docusaurus.
+The script now supports Linux, macOS and Windows (via Chocolatey) and installs Node.js, Docker and a host of developer utilities including GitBook and Docusaurus.

 ```bash
 ./startup.sh